BitcoinQnA/Bitcoiner.Guide/node/pap.md

 ## Start9 Server

-The [Start9 Personal Servers](https://store.start9labs.com/collections/embassy) is a Raspberry Pi or Purism Intel node with a focus on making setup and interaction a frictionless as possible.
+A [Start9 Personal Server](https://store.start9labs.com/collections/embassy) is a Raspberry Pi or Purism Intel node with a focus on making setup and interaction a frictionless as possible.
 By running one of these as your own personal server, you can do more than just be a Bitcoin node.

 <p align="center">
 <img src="/assets/img/Embassy-Evolution_360x.png" class=responsive width="300" height="250" maxheight="250">